smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

  Within each map, the following values are assigned:
  - `deployment_name`: The name of the deployment, which is set as the current deployment being iterated.
- - `cognitive_account_id`: The Azure Cognitive Account ID, which is fetched using the `azurerm_cognitive_account.jet-gpt-act[deployment].id` expression.
+ - `cognitive_account_id`: The Azure Cognitive Account ID, which is fetched using the `azurerm_cognitive_account.gpt-act[deployment].id` expression.
 This retrieves the ID of the corresponding cognitive account based on the deployment name.
  - `model_name`: The name of the model, which is set as the current model being iterated.
  - `version`: The version of the model, which is fetched from the `var.model_versions` variable using the `var.model_versions[model]` expression.
 This retrieves the version based on the model name.